Ghini/ghini.desktop/doc/use_cases-jbq.rst

          connection uses the same database on the server, but with different user.

-  ..  admonition:: thinking further about it
+  ..  admonition:: Thinking further about it
       :class: toggle

          On the other hand, we are questioning if it is at all appropriate,